• Skip to primary navigation

 Use emojis in headings to boost your click through rates!

-edit: release 3.5.2 allows for emojis in the anchor text, but still strips it from the anchor link.
+Emojis are displayed in the anchor text, but stripped from the anchor link.

 Replace the recipe card heading